 Natural Springs Park — Anna, TX

-Good to know: playground, swings, trails, fishing pond, dog park.
+Good to know: fishing pond, fishing pier, playground, swings, trails, gazebo.

 Parent tip: The gazebo reserves through the City of Anna parks page.
 Spring and fall weekends fill up — book ahead if you're planning a gathering or birthday.

-Good to know: playground, trails, fishing pond, pavilion, restrooms.
+Good to know: playground, covered play structure, trails, pavilion, tennis courts, basketball courts.

 5. Central Social District Park (Van Alstyne)